"Dark Night of the Soul" Is Actually Your Hidden Superpower.

 Depression

 No matter what it is, the Dark Night of the Soul is traumatizing, and everyone experiences some type of PTSD.
+The severity varies from person to person.

 The "old you" dies, birthing a whole "new you".